hybridsjs/hybrids/README.md

 if (process.env.NODE_ENV !== 'production') module.hot.accept();
 ```

-If your entry point imports files that do not support HMR, you can place the above snippet in a module where you define a custom element. (where `define` method is used).
+If your entry point imports files that do not support HMR, you can place the above snippet in a module where you define a custom element. (where `define` method from the library is used).

 ## Overview